satwikkansal/wtfpython/README.md

 [['X', '', ''], ['X', '', ''], ['X', '', '']]
 ```

-We didn't assigned 3 "X"s or did we?
+We didn't assign 3 "X"s or did we?

 #### 💡 Explanation: